Bhalchandra-B/FailoverEmailService/README.md

 It has only one endpoint, that is root(/).

-Just execute jar and type localhost:8080 and service is ready to send emails.
+just type localhost:8080 and service is ready to send emails.

 # Constraints of email service providers.